 Contest specific rules cannot contradict or take priority over the Competition Rules.
 They do provide specific details and clarity in areas that may vary from contest to contest.
-Any additional contest rules will be reviewed during the competitors orientation.
+Any additional contest rules will be reviewed during the competitor orientation.

-TOPIC/TASK CONTEST SPECIFIC RULE Use of technology - personal laptops, tablets and mobile phones Competitors are not allowed to bring personal laptops tablets or mobile phones into the skill area, only the PLC programming computers will be allowed in the skill area and will remain in the skill area for the duration of the competition National Technical Committee (NTC) members, Interpreters and judges are allowed to use personal devices in the skill area
+TOPIC/TASK Use of technology - personal laptops, tablets and mobile phones • Competitors are not allowed to bring personal laptops tablets or mobile phones into the skill area, only the PLC programming computers will be allowed in the skill area and will remain in the skill area for the duration of the competition personal laptops, tablets and mobile phones laptops tablets or mobile phones into the skill area, only the PLC programming computers will be allowed in the skill area and will remain in the TOPIC/TASK CONTEST SPECIFIC RULE personal laptops, tablets laptops tablets or mobile phones into the skill area, only the PLC programming computers will be allowed in the skill area and will remain in the

-Use of technology - Internet Competitors are not allowed to use internet in the skill area Safety At the discretion of the National Technical Committee any competitor can be removed from the skill area for not having the proper safety equipment and/or not acting in a safe manner
+National Technical Committee (NTC) members, Interpreters and judges are allowed to use personal devices in the skill area Use of technology - Internet Competitors are not allowed to use internet in the skill area Safety At the discretion of the National Technical Committee any competitor can be removed from the skill area for not having the proper safety equipment and/or not acting in a safe manner